British Army Challenger 2 main battle tanks advance down a road near Tapa, Estonia. During the NATO exercise Winter Camp. Source: NATO

 Eastern Sentry (launched 12 September 2025) — Bolstering NATO's air, land, and sea posture along the entire eastern flank, from the High North to the Black Sea.
 Triggered by Russian drone incursions into Polish airspace.
 Integrates traditional capabilities with counter-drone sensors and novel technologies.
 Contributions from Denmark, France, Germany, the UK, and others.

 Arctic Sentry (launched 11 February 2026) — The newest addition, placing all allied Arctic activity under a single coordinated command for the first time.
 Led by JFC Norfolk, coordinating with NORAD, USNORTHCOM, and USEUCOM.
-Denmark's Arctic Endurance exercise and Cold Response 26 both fold under this umbrella.
+Denmark's Arctic Endurance exercise and Cold Response 26 (now underway) both operate under this umbrella.
 Born from the Davos Rutte-Trump framework on Greenland and broader Arctic security.
-UK Defence Secretary Healey confirmed JEF participation with major High North activity planned for later in 2026.
+The UK's Operation Firecrest — a Carrier Strike Group deployment to the North Atlantic and High North — was announced in February as a major Arctic Sentry contribution, but its timeline is now uncertain due to the Middle East crisis (see Firecrest entry above).

 Regional & Domain Hot-Spots